Clinical Governance Audit at Organisational Boundaries

-A Boundary Risk Assessment is a structured evaluation of patient safety, data governance, and clinical responsibility transfer at the joins between healthcare organisations.
+A Boundary Risk Assessment is a clinical governance audit of patient safety, data governance, and clinical responsibility transfer at the joins between healthcare organisations.
 It scores every organisational boundary across seven governance dimensions, identifies cross-organisational risks that no internal framework measures, and produces a funded remediation roadmap.

 Trusted by organisations operating across: NHS & Private Pathways · Multi-Provider Networks · Healthcare Investors & Acquirers · Clinical Safety & Digital Governance Leaders